thoughtbot/dns/book/chapters/record_types/mx.md

 ### MX

-These are for email.
+These are for email and MX stands for Mail eXchange (the X looks cooler that way).
 Just like how A or CNAME records point to a website, MX records are how email knows where to go on the internet.
 If you break apart an email address like `sales@donkeyrentals.com`, we have two parts: `sales` and `donkeyrentals.com`.
 We're just here to concern ourselves with the second part: `donkeyrentals.com`.

 Whoever runs your mail server (Gmail, Fastmail, etc.) will have a list of servers you need to make MX records for.
 First, let's try to set one up: